dragonflypl/web-wiki/web-performance.md

 - Migrate to WebWorkers
 - Use requestAnimationFrame
-- Avoid **Forced Synchronus Layout / Additional reflows** - it occurs when you ask the browser to run Layout first inside JavaScript section and then recalculate styles & run Layout again. http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html
+- Avoid **Forced Synchronus Layout / Additional reflows** - it occurs when you ask the browser to run Layout first inside JavaScript section and then recalculate styles & run Layout again (what triggers layout http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html)
 - Prevent Layout Trashing:
+ - Layout Thrashing occurs when JavaScript violently writes, then reads, from the DOM, multiple times causing document reflows
+ - detect it with DevTools red markers
  - https://blog.idrsolutions.com/2014/08/beware-javascript-layout-thrashing/
  - http://blog.fogcreek.com/we-spent-a-week-making-trello-boards-load-extremely-fast-heres-how-we-did-it/
  - http://wilsonpage.co.uk/preventing-layout-thrashing/
 - minimize repain & reflow: http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/

 > A repaint occurs when changes are made to an elements skin that changes visibility, but do not affect its layout (e.g. background color).

+#### Optimization in general

+- disable heavy styles (borders, shadows, and gradients can really slow down a browser)

 #### Optimizing CSS